VB-groupoids and representation theory of Lie groupoids: Example: the adjoint representation

+We now consider a more general case of a regular Lie groupoid $G \arrows M$.
 Let $x$ be a point in $M$.
-To avoid potential technical issues, we will assume that the orbit space is nice near $\orbit_x$; specifically, we assume that the quotient $M/\sim$, where points in the same orbit are identified, has a smooth structure near $\orbit_x$ such that $\orbit_x$ is a regular value of the quotient map.
-As a result of this assumption, we have that the quotient map induces an isomorphism between $\nu_y$ and $T_{\orbit_x} (M/\sim)$ for all $y \in \orbit_x$, and therefore any $v \in \nu_x$ can be canonically extended to a section $\tilde{v}$ of $\nu|_{\orbit_x}$.
+To avoid potential technical issues, we will assume that the orbit space is nice near $\orbit_x$; specifically, we assume that the quotient $M/\modsim$, where points in the same orbit are identified, has a smooth structure near $\orbit_x$ such that $\orbit_x$ is a regular value of the quotient map.
+As a result of this assumption, the quotient map induces an isomorphism between $\nu_y$ and $T_{\orbit_x} (M/\modsim)$ for all $y \in \orbit_x$, and therefore any $v \in \nu_x$ can be canonically extended to a section $\tilde{v}$ of $\nu|_{\orbit_x}$.